emnh/playground-qud6p1bc/statement.md

 In the case of xoshiro it's clear why: states with lots of 0s affect negatively the quality of the produced numbers.
 In case of lehmer, i'm not so sure that splitmix is that much of a requirement, it would seem it'd work with any non-zero seed.

+derjack: Is int128 that fast?
+I just use xorshift.
+So perhaps that's also a valid alternative.
+Benchmarking on CG needed :) .

 Once you have chosen a fast random integer generator, you can AND together a few of them, to get probabilities of 1/2, 1/4, 1/8 and so on, for each bit to be set.

 ## Resources